Jennifer-Blue-Williams/Billiards-Buddies/README.md

 ## About Billiards Buddies

 This app was created for myself and my friends that I play pool with.
-The Billiards Buddies app allows users to log in and record nythe results of a game against any other player so they can track their personal wins/losses.
+The Billiards Buddies app allows users to log in and record the results of a game against any other player so they can track their personal wins/losses.
 This will give the user an idea of where they stand ability-wise amongst their peers and provide a way to meet other players through friends.

 ### How is Billiards Buddies Useful?